-Loosen the sides with a knife and gently turn the cake over onto a cooling rack.
+Loosen the sides with a knife and gently slide the cake onto a cooling rack.
 Get a tea towel, and sprinkle on it a very light layer of powdered sugar.
-Lay the cake on the sugared towel, roll it up carefully, and put it on the rack to cool.
+Turn the cake onto the sugared towel, peel off the parchment, roll it up carefully, and put it on the rack to cool.

 When the cake is cooled, unroll it, remove the towel, and fill with whipped cream and strawberries.
 (If you like, you can prepare the strawberries ahead of time by washing, cutting, and sprinkling them with a little sugar.
 Keep them in the refrigerator until you use them.)
 Of course, you can use other fruit, like kiwis, bananas, blueberries, etc.

 Alternately, you could fill it with whipped cream mixed with 10-20 grams of dark chocolate, melted in the microwave with a little coffee liqueur or espresso, then cooled before whipping into the whipped cream.